tonythree/tonythree/README.md

 ### Hi there 👋
-- 🔭 I’m currently building SaaS Platforms
+- 🔭 I’m currently working on Serverless SaaS platforms on AWS Cloud.
-- 🌱 I’m currently learning AWS Advanced Topics, Serverless, Plato's philosophy and Brain Computer Interfaces (BCI).
+- 🌱 I’m currently learning Serverless, GraphQL, Plato's philosophy and Brain Computer Interfaces (BCI).
-- 👯 I’m looking to collaborate on BCI, AWS.
+- 👯 I’m looking to collaborate on BCI using OpenBCI, Serverless Framework
 - 💬 Ask me about platform architecture.
 - 📫 How to reach me: https://www.linkedin.com/in/antoniotripiana/
 <!--